ngx86/krtk/readme.md

 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

+4. Set up the database in Supabase:
+   - Go to your Supabase project dashboard
+   - Navigate to the SQL Editor
+   - Create a new query
+   - Copy the contents of `database_setup.sql` from this repository
+   - Run the query to set up all necessary tables and policies

-4. Start the development server
+5. Start the development server
 ```bash
 npm run dev
 # or